The NIRVANDELS Survey: a robust detection of $\alpha$-enhancement in star-forming galaxies at $z\simeq3.4$: Determination of galaxy metallicities

 For the stellar population models we adopted the Starburst99 (SB99) high-resolution WM-Basic models described in \citet{leitherer2010}.
 To construct the models we assumed constant star formation over timescales of 100 \Myr \ and adopted the weaker-wind Geneva tracks with stellar rotation and single-star evolution at the following metallicities: $Z_{\star}=(0.001, 0.002, 0.008, 0.014, 0.040)$.
 The models were fitted using the nested sampling algorithm implemented in the python package \texttt{dynesty} \citep{speagle2020}.
 The free parameters in the fit were \zstar \ and three nuisance parameters that define the shape of the FUV attenuation curve using the parameterisation described in \citet{salim2018}.
 As the models are provided at five fixed \zstar \ values, we linearly interpolated the logarithmic flux values between the models in order to generate a model for any \zstar \ value within the prescribed range.
 The models were then convolved to the resolution of the VANDELS spectra and appropriately re-sampled.

 We used a log-likelihood function of the form,

 where $K$ is a constant, $f$ is the observed flux, $f(\theta)$ is the model flux for a given set of parameters $\theta$, and $\sigma$ is the error on the observed flux.
 The likelihood was computed using only those wavelength pixels free from ISM absorption or nebular emission-line contamination.
-For this purpose we adopted the `Mask 1' windows defined in \citet{steidel2016}. \textsc{dynesty} provides estimates of the posterior probability distributions for each of the free parameters in the fit.
+For this purpose we adopted the `Mask 1' windows defined in \citet{steidel2016}.
+The \texttt{dynesty} algorithm provides estimates of the posterior probability distributions for each of the free parameters in the fit.
 For a given fit, the best-fitting \zstar \ value was calculated from the $50$th percentile of the resulting \zstar \ posterior distribution and the uncertainty derived from the 68th percentile width.

-Finally, we note that deriving stellar metallicities for individual galaxies is generally more difficult than deriving gas-phase metallicities due to the requirement for a high S/N detection of the continuum.
+Deriving stellar metallicities for individual galaxies is generally more difficult than deriving gas-phase metallicities due to the requirement for a high S/N detection of the continuum.
 In this paper, we only report \zstar \ values for the six individual galaxies for which the average S/N per resolution element of the VANDELS spectrum is $\geq 5$ in the relevant wavelength range.
 At lower S/N, we find that the typical $1\sigma$ uncertainties on \zstar \ are $>50\%$.
-Moreover, below a certain threshold, S/N estimates of \zstar \ can become biased.
-For example, \citet{topping2020b} find that unbiased estimates of \zstar \ require S/N $\geq 5.6$ per resolution element (five of the six galaxies satisfy this slightly higher threshold).
+Moreover, below a certain threshold S/N estimates of \zstar \ can become biased.
+For example, \citet{topping2020b} find that unbiased estimates of \zstar \ require S/N $\geq 5.6$ per resolution element (five of the six galaxies with individual \zstar \ estimates satisfy this slightly higher threshold).
 Stellar metallicity estimates resulting from this procedure are listed in Tables \ref{table:observed_properties} and \ref{table:stacked_properties}, and examples of fits to the individual and stacked FUV spectra are shown in Figs. \ref{fig:individual_fits} and \ref{fig:fuv_stacks}.
+In Fig. \ref{fig:fuv_stacks} we also show a zoom-in of continuum-normalised versions of the stacks in the region of the `1719' index, recently advocated by \citet{calabro2021} as a useful \zstar-sensitive index in the FUV.
+In agreement with the results of \citet{calabro2021}, we find that the higher metallicity, high-\mstar, stack shows increased absorption in the `1719' index region.